kasteelion/promptbuilder/data/characters/freydis_holm.md

 **Photo:** freydis_holm_photo.png

 **Photo:** [freydis_photo.png]
-**Tags:** Nordic, rugged, strong, intense, athletic, resilient, commanding, female **Summary:** Freydis Holm carries a raw, untamed energy that feels elemental.
+**Tags:** female, nordic, athletic, strong, commanding, intense, resilient, rugged **Summary:** Freydis Holm carries a raw, untamed energy that feels elemental.
 Her presence is a strike of lightning—sharp, dangerous, and undeniably powerful.
 She moves with the purposeful weight of a natural survivor, her rugged beauty enhanced by the scars of a life lived at the edge.
 Whether she's navigating a city street or a mountain trail, she radiates an ancient, unyielding confidence that commands respect.
-**Tags:** Nordic, rugged, strong, intense, athletic, resilient, commanding, female **Gender:** F
+**Tags:** female, nordic, athletic, strong, commanding, intense, resilient, rugged **Gender:** F

 **Appearance:**